cube2ishaank-debug/cube2ishaank-debug/README.md

 From Deeplearning.ai, doing '[Mathematics for Machine Learning and Data Science](https://www.deeplearning.ai/specializations/mathematics-for-machine-learning-and-data-science)' and '[Deep Learning Specialization](https://www.deeplearning.ai/specializations/deep-learning).'
 ### [Compelting Project Skeffy](https://github.com/cube2ishaank-debug/Project-Skeffy)
 Creating an unsupervised learning AI model.
+### Beginning a Research Project
+Developing a repository and program for a research paper that will be submitted to DRSEF.
 ### Speedcubing as always!